 Triple-bag it.
 Bagging the equipment being shipped will help protect it from moisture damage, as well as contamination.
 For the best results, first wrap it in two layers of heat-sealed polyethylene, then add an outer layer of foil vapor barrier bag.
 When the product arrives at your customer’s facility, the outermost layer can be removed at the loading dock, to leave the majority of potential pollutants far from the cleanroom.
 The second bag can be removed in a clean transfer area and the final layer can be peeled off inside the airlock just outside the cleanroom entrance, so the pre-cleaned product does not pick up any contaminants on its journey to the cleanroom.

 Or, skip Steps 1-4 and hire cleanroom packaging experts.

 Hiring industrial packagers with cleanroom expertise can greatly simplify your delivery process.
 They can arrive with all the appropriate supplies, tools, and manpower to do the job right on-site.
 Or, they can arrange to transport your product to their facility for packing.
 Either way, you can avoid having to devote resources to developing expertise and a supply chain in the niche field of cleanroom packaging.

 Consult the Cleanroom Experts at CDC Packaging!

 Shipping cleanroom-ready equipment is no small feat.
-CDC Packaging has deep experience delivering custom industrial packaging solutions for products that will be used in a cleanroom environment.
+CDC Packaging has deep experience delivering custom industrial cleanroom packaging solutions.
 Contact us today to learn how we can keep your shipment safe from shock, vibration, moisture, AND contaminants.